 Some employees at the mink farms have had symptoms of COVID-19.
 It appears that the virus was introduced to the mink via these employees.

 The infected mink suffered from gastrointestinal complaints and respiratory problems.
 The mortality rate at the affected farms was also higher than usual.
+There is a fatality rate between 1 and 5% (this is not extremely high).

 Dutch researchers have shown that ferrets can infect each other via inhalation.
 Since mink are closely related to ferrets, it is possible that they can also transmit the virus to each other.